 This project will involve a market assessment of the small residential buildings sector with a focus on 2-unit buildings in the ComEd service territory.
 The project team's goal is to identify new energy-saving opportunities for both deep energy retrofits and new construction markets.
 The assessment will consider best practices from other markets and analyze the northern Illinois building stock to identify segments that represent the most opportunity for ComEd.
-Interviews and focus groups with owners of 2-unit buildings will also be conducted to better understand barriers and motivations to making energy efficiency improvements.
+Following the market assessment, Elevate Energy will submit an interim report to ComEd at which point they will determine if they should move forward with the second project task.
+For the second task, Elevate proposes to conduct interviews and focus groups with owners of 2-unit buildings to better understand barriers and motivations to making energy efficiency improvements.
 Finally, the project team will conduct a technical innovation analysis to identify advanced residential technology opportunities relevant to the small residential energy retrofit and new construction markets.